MikkCZ/pontoon-addon/README.md

 ## Get involved

-Pontoon Tools started as [Michal's](https://mozillians.org/u/mstanke/) personal project, but is dedicated to all Mozilla localizers.
+Pontoon Add-on started as [Michal's](https://mozillians.org/u/mstanke/) personal project, but is dedicated to all Mozilla localizers.
 You are welcome to [report bugs, request new features](https://github.com/MikkCZ/pontoon-tools/issues) or send your feedback to [Mozilla Discourse](https://discourse.mozilla.org/c/pontoon).

 Those, who prefer coding, please see the [contributing guidelines](CONTRIBUTING.md).